 Communication and service delivery in the public sector is increasingly digitised.
-The rise of all things digital brings immense benefits to customers and businesses, because it offers convenience and improved personalised services.
+The rise of channel shift to all things digital brings immense benefits to customers and businesses, because it offers convenience and improved personalised services.
 Implementing digital technologies gives businesses the opportunity to redesign service delivery, reduce costs and increase staff productivity.

 While this sounds neat, a digital transformation isn’t achieved overnight.
 It’s an ongoing process that begins with digital channel shift — the use and creation of effective communication and service delivery channels that are most appropriate for customers and organisations.
 Within the housing sector, for example, this means transferring paper-based admin online and reducing face-to-face interactions and telephone calls by developing online self-service alternatives.
 The process is far more nuanced than drawing up a new marketing strategy or creating a website with ‘FAQ’ and ‘contact us’ pages.